cathydev/Streaming-Platform-Clone-Frontend/README.md

-# Netflix Clone
+# Streaming platform Clone

-Clone of Netflix Homepage with React, SASS and Material-UI
+Clone of a streaming platform Homepage with React, SASS and Material-UI

 ![demo img](web.png)